FAMILY LAW: WHERE WILL THE KIDS SPEND THEIR HOLIDAYS?

 Separated parents can make parenting plans that reflect their agreement about how the children will spend their time.
 But those plans aren’t legally binding and can’t be relied upon to enforce either party’s parenting rights.

 A parenting plan is basically made in good faith that both parties will abide by it.
-To make a plan legally binding, the Family Court must make orders about the parenting plan.
+To make a plan legally binding, the Federal Circuit and Family Court must make orders about the parenting plan.
 Usually the parties consent to this and so these orders are known as consent orders, or parenting orders.
-If a person breaches the orders, the Court may be persuaded to make new parenting orders or make up time.
+If a person breaches the orders, the Court may be persuaded to make new parenting orders or allow make up time.

 If you have a parenting plan but no Court orders, you may wish to apply for orders for the coming holiday season.
 However, due to the enormous volume of applications at this time of year, the Family Court requires these applications to be made by 4pm the second Friday in November of any year.